vecpeng/leetcode-2022/README.md

-I plan to solve 800 problems in 2022
+I plan to solve 800 problems in 2022.
+- [x] First week, tag of tree.